High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Directional asymmetry in transducers

 If motion of the membrane were the only source of noise, like it is in upconversion, our device would demonstrate quite asymmetrical performance, favoring operation in downconversion with large $\Gammao$.
 However, when our device operates in downconversion, the microwave field also contributes to $\Nadd$ through $\Naddtilde$.
 Assuming $\GammaT=\Gammao+\Gammae$ to combine the last three terms of Eq.~\ref{eq:Nadddown}, we have

-Again parameterizing $\neffe= \ae\Gammae+\be$ as above, $\Nadddown$ contains terms proportional to $\Gammao$ and $\Gammao/\Gammae$, so occupation of the microwave circuit prevents arbitrary improvement in downconversion performance with increasing $\Gammao$.
+Again parameterizing $\neffe= \ae\Gammae+\be$ as above, $\Nadddown$ contains terms proportional to $\Gammao$ and $\Gammao/\Gammae$, so we see that occupation of the microwave circuit prevents arbitrary improvement in downconversion performance with increasing $\Gammao$.
 Additionally, the last term in Eq.~\ref{eq:naddDownDetailed} indicates that finite sideband resolution contributing to nonzero $\nmine$ limits the ratio $\Gammae/\Gammao$, causing increased noise at high microwave drive strength.
-Optimal downconversion performance is then achieved by tuning $\Gammao$ to balance $\nth\gammam$ against $\ae$, and $\Gammae/\Gammao$ to balance $\nmine$ against $\be$ (see Fig.~\ref{fig:comparison}(b) below).
+Optimal downconversion performance is then achieved by tuning $\Gammao$ to balance $\nth\gammam$ against $\ae$, and $\Gammae/\Gammao$ to balance $\nmine$ against $\be$ (Fig.~\ref{fig:performance}(b)).